 Tests can be automatically triggered as commits are made.

 Relevant tests can be automatically determined for a given commit.

 The cause of test failures can be automatically attributed to a given developer's commit(s).

 Next, CI testing can often require that tests be designed with several important attributes

-Compute resources necessary to complete tests must be sufficient that CI testing feedbacks to developers are immediate or nearly so.
+Compute resources necessary to complete tests must be sufficient so that CI testing feedback to developers is immediate or nearly so.
 Typically, for scientific software, this means that only certain types of tests are appropriate.
-For example, a test that checks convergence of a numerical algorithm at large scale is likely to require too much time (or too large of a compute resource) to be appropriate for CI testing.
+For example, a test that checks the convergence of a numerical algorithm at large scale is likely to require too much time (or too large of a compute resource) to be appropriate for CI testing.